vic/pond/README.md

 ![Monet](https://upload.wikimedia.org/wikipedia/commons/4/43/Claude_Monet_-_Reflections_of_Clouds_on_the_Water-Lily_Pond.jpg)

-Pond functions are same-process, referentially transparent functions, that let you implement Finite State Machines, Generators, (push/pull) Reactive Streams, etc.
+Pond functions are same-process, referentially transparent functions, that let you implement Finite State Machines, Generators, (push/pull) Reactive Streams.

 Pond functions don't require you to spawn a new process ala GenServer, GenStage, etc.
 However a pond function can easily be part of them when needed just like any other function.